 A pre-emergent herbicide does not prevent weed seed germination or kill the seed.
-Instead, the root system development of a young weed seedling is severely limited by the action of the pre-emergent herbicide, killing it before it "emerges."
+Instead, the root system development of a young weed seedling is severely limited by the action of the pre-emergent herbicide, killing it before it "emerges” preventing the weed from establishing.
 Pre-emergents will not control existing weeds, but will, if applied before germination, control seedlings of annual or perennial weeds.

 After application, pre-emergents must be watered in or rained on to activate them.
 Some are more effective on grassy weeds; others on broadleaf (non-grass) weeds; others are equally effective on grassy or broadleaf weeds.
+Read the label to determine target weeds for particular brands.
 Pre-emergents remain effective for a couple of weeks to 3 months or so, depending on the type or brand name used.

 Follow label directions and do not exceed label rates of application.
-When applied in excess, some pre-emergents may damage the lawn grass or other desireable plants.
+When applied in excess, some pre-emergents may damage the lawn grass or other desirable plants.
 As the name implies, a pre-emergent must be used prior to germination of the weed seeds.
+Make sure not to plant seed in an area with active pre-emergent pesticides as they, too, will likely not succeed.
 For most uses in the lower elevation areas of Colorado, this translates to a March application; April 1 to May 1 for higher elevations.